adopted-ember-addons/ember-launch-darkly/README.md

 ### `streamingFlags`

-Streaming options for the feature flags for which you'd like to subscribe to realtime updates.
+Streaming options for the feature flags for which you'd like to subscribe to real-time updates.
 See the [Streaming Feature Flags section](#streaming-feature-flags) for more detailed info on what the possible options are for streaming flags.

 _Default_: `false`

 ### `bootstrap`

-The Launch Darkly client supports the idea of [bootstrapping your feature flags with an initial set of values](https://docs.launchdarkly.com/sdk/client-side/javascript#bootstrapping) so that the `variation` function can be called before the flags have been fetched frm Launch Darkly.
+The Launch Darkly client supports the idea of [bootstrapping your feature flags with an initial set of values](https://docs.launchdarkly.com/sdk/client-side/javascript#bootstrapping) so that the `variation` function can be called before the flags have been fetched from Launch Darkly.

-If the `bootstrap` propery is set to `localFlags`, ember-launch-darkly will use the flags specified in `localFlags` as the bootstrap flag values passed to Launch Darkly.
+If the `bootstrap` property is set to `localFlags`, ember-launch-darkly will use the flags specified in `localFlags` as the bootstrap flag values passed to Launch Darkly.
 Other than that, the `bootstrap` property will be passed directly through to Launch Darkly.

 _Default_: `null`
-_Possible Values_: `localFlags` otherwise whatever LaunchDarkly expects based on it's [Bootstrapping documentation](https://docs.launchdarkly.com/sdk/client-side/javascript#bootstrapping).
+_Possible Values_: `localFlags` otherwise whatever Launch Darkly expects based on it's [Bootstrapping documentation](https://docs.launchdarkly.com/sdk/client-side/javascript#bootstrapping).

 ### Launch Darkly specific config

-Any other properties passed in as configuration will be passed straight through to LaunchDarkly.
+Any other properties passed in as configuration will be passed straight through to Launch Darkly.

 _Possible Values_: [As documented in the section titled "Customizing your client" in the Launch Darkly documentation](https://docs.launchdarkly.com/sdk/client-side/javascript#customizing-your-client).